satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic.

+A quantitative measure of expertise can be determined from existing publication records or based on the review quality metrics of the proposed system.

 5. Expedite reviews and allow for continued review.

 Once open and online, reviews can be dynamic, interactive, and conducted